Apple is taking a big step with Apple Business

 • Your business information in Apple Maps

-• Your branding for payments (Tap to Pay)
+• Your branding in payments (Tap to Pay)

-Result: Your ICT and marketing reinforce each other.
+Result: Your ICT and marketing strengthen each other.

 5. New competitor for Microsoft 365 and Google Workspace